Spring Special Guided Fly Fishing Trips

 Fishing can be great right from the start in March, but it generally gets better as water temperatures rise with longer days heading toward May.
 If you like solitude and solid fishing, very good nymphing and streamer chucking with the potential for some top-shelf dryfly fishing, then an early season fishing adventure is for you.

 The spring season has become our favorite on the Mighty Mo, no question.
 Good to great nymphing and streamer fishing with afternoon midge, baetis, march brown and skwala hatches that provide some of the best dryfly action of the year.
 It builds as you go through the spring, but usually March 15 is game on and April 15-30 is potentially magical.

 Walk wade trips on the upper Madison, Gallatin canyon and Paradise Valley Spring Creeks are all great options to get out of the boat in the springtime.
-You can also combo a Big Sky ski trip with your fishing - cast and carve until April 16th this year!
+You can also combo a Big Sky ski trip with your fishing - make turns in the morning and casts in the afternoon!

 Midge and baetis mayfly hatches prevail in the spring, and sometimes the Mother's Day caddis hatch pops early if you get lucky.
 The Yellowstone River and lower Madison are staples of the area and will give you more productive options for a multi-day trout tour.

 The Bitterroot River and it's well known spring skwala stonefly hatch are a major draw for our west of the divide anglers.
 There are few places in the rocky mountain west where you can go throw big dryflies in March and early April and have trout get excited about it, and this is one of them.
 The Clark Fork and Blackfoot Rivers provide back-up in the early season and if conditions are right can give you more great options out of Missoula.